 This, she pointed out, includes strengthening the enabling environment, particularly in relation to the policy and incentive framework; labour market enhancement; infrastructural development; and market penetration.

-“These initiatives have paid off, as the sector continues to enjoy a high employment growth rate and has outperformed many of the other (industries),”
+“These initiatives have paid off, as the sector continues to enjoy a high employment growth rate and has outperformed many of the other (industries),” Mrs. Sewell said.

 This year’s 10th staging of the Labour Market Forum was held under the theme ‘Enabling Growth and Development: Unlocking the Potential of the Global Shared Services Sector’.